Multi-Scale Diffusion: Enhancing Spatial Layout in High-Resolution Panoramic Image Generation: Experiment

 \subsubsection{Qualitative Comparison}

-Fig. \ref{fig:3} compares images generated by the proposed method and two baseline models.
-While the MultiDiffusion model stitches scenes well, it leads to disorganized layouts and unnatural features in high-resolution panoramic images.
+Fig. \ref{fig:3} compares images generated by our proposed method and two baseline models.
+While the MultiDiffusion model stitches scenes well, it produces disorganized layouts and unnatural features in high-resolution panoramic images.
 The SyncDiffusion model improves stylistic consistency but suffers from spatial structure issues like floating mountains and unsupported lakes.
-These observations highlight that optimizing window connections and maintaining style consistency alone is insufficient for high-quality panoramic image generation.
+These results demonstrate that merely optimizing window connections and maintaining style consistency alone is insufficient for high-quality panoramic image generation.

-In contrast, our MSD method generates high-resolution panoramic images that are more visually and semantically coherent across all textual prompts.
-The improvement in image quality correlates positively with the spatial logic of the textual prompts, demonstrating our method's effectiveness in leveraging textual guidance to inform the spatial structure of generated images.
+The proposed MSD method demonstrates superior capability in generating high-resolution panoramic images that maintain visual and semantic coherence across diverse textual prompts.
+The qualitative assessment of generated images reveals a robust correlation between the spatial relationships specified in the input prompts and the resultant visual compositions, demonstrating the model's efficacy in transforming textual guidance effectively into coherent spatial structures.